Workday/canvas-kit/CYPRESS_TESTS.md

 outline-style of test writing.
 It is very possible UX and Accessibility will give outlines for engineers to implement.

+**Note**: Cypress puts all tests under the `cypress/integration` folder.
+Unit tests live closer to the code.
+This deviation is currently how Cypress works and does encourage a separation of implementation code and specification code.
+Cypress can be used to test any website (ex: workday.com).
+This separation helps to change the mentality of not testing implementation, but defining specifications or acceptance criteria of our components from a user's perspective.

 ## Running tests

 The following with run Cypress in headless mode and run all tests